Zo-Bro-23/log-module/README.md

 # log
 Logs to the terminal window...
 Test NPM module.
+Available at @zo-bro-23/log